janithl/Kottu2012/README.md

 your local machine or on a server.
 You need to have `docker` and `docker-compose` installed for this.

+0. First, copy the `config.php.example` file to `config.php` and fill it with the correct values for your app.

 1. Simply clone the repository and run `docker-compose up -d` inside it.
 This will set up three Docker containers, and the output of `docker ps` should look similar to the following: